What is the Cyclamen Society and why become a member.

 The Society usually holds four shows each year, including one in conjunction with an annual conference, featuring illustrated lectures.
 They are often staged at the RHS Gardens at Wisley or at the Birmingham Botanical Gardens.
 However, the Society seeks to schedule events at different locations, to enable a wider portion of the membership to attend.
 More information can be found in the Shows section of our website.

-These expeditions have been organised since 1987 to various countries where cyclamen occur; including Turkey, Israel, the Greek mainland and islands (including Kos, Rhodes, Corfu, Zakinthos and Crete), Georgia, the Lebanon and Bulgaria.
+These field studies have been organised since 1987 to various countries where cyclamen occur; including Turkey, Israel, the Greek mainland and islands (including Kos, Rhodes, Corfu, Zakinthos and Crete), Georgia, the Lebanon and Bulgaria.
 Plans for future study are regularly reviewed, according to gaps in our knowledge and opportunity.

 Unfortunately, many countries where cyclamen occur are currently politically unstable and the Society is actively developing a network of local botanists to carry out work as an alternative to Society members.